lazootkin/mulesoft-examples/4.3.0/etl-batch-process-poc/README.md

 # ETL Batch processing using streaming in Mulesoft

 From time to time you are faced with a requirement to load some file content from system A to system B. This example application illustrates how process big file content using Mule ESB.
-By 'big' I mean the file size is bigger than jvm allocated virtual memory.
+'Big' means the file size is bigger than jvm allocated virtual memory.

 ### Assumptions